omkarrajeking/Task1/README.md

-# 🌐 AWS ECS Deployment with Terraform – Next.js Application
+# 🌐 AWS ECS Deployment with Terraform – Next.js and python Application

 This repository provides a complete **Infrastructure-as-Code (IaC)** setup using **Terraform** to deploy a containerized **Next.js** application on **Amazon ECS (EC2 launch type)**.
 It's fully modular, production-ready, and integrated with **Amazon ECR**, **CloudWatch Logs**, **IAM roles**, and **Security Groups**.